wp-plugins/ibeducator/readme.txt

 5. **Pages** - Assign the pages that will be used by the plugin.

 == Changelog ==

+= 1.1.1 =
+* Added Courses Archive URL information to Educator &raquo; Settings screen to make it easier for users to find and use it.
+* Fixed issue: when all payment gateways were being disabled, they were visible on student's payment screen.

 = 1.1.0 =
 * Added email notifications feature.
 Student receives email notification when: